 If you’ve been in the unfortunate position of having a written off vehicle in your possession, knowing what to do for the best can be difficult.
 Insurance companies can be quick to offer average quotes for your damaged vehicle, and finding a serious buyer for a category vehicle can be tricky.
 To help you understand your options, National Scrap Car has put together a guide on insurance write-offs and what each category means.
 Plus, you can get a top quote for your damaged vehicle with our smart quote tool.
+We’ve also put together a guide on accepting a buy back offer.

 Previously known as Category C, Category S (Cat S) is the title given to a vehicle that has sustained structural damage that exceeds the value of the vehicle.
 This can include damage to the side panels, rear or front of the vehicle, as well as suspension and chassis.
 However, if repairs are carried out a Category S vehicle can return to the road or be sold on with the Cat S title.